 This report provides information about Truist's capital structure, capital adequacy, risk exposures, RWA, and risk management framework.
-It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2021 and the Consolidated Financial Statements for Bank Holding Companies - Form FR Y-9C for the period ended December 31, 2021.
+It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2021 and Quarterly Report on Form 10-Q for the period ended March 31, 2022 and the Consolidated Financial Statements for Bank Holding Companies - Form FR Y-9C for the period ended March 31, 2022.
 Truist's SEC filings are located on its website at ir.truist.com/sec-filings.